 -

-Doctoral Studies PhD Programme in Music Education and Music Therapy and Performance Practice
+Doctoral Studies The PhD Programme in Music Research

-This programme provides a good professional education in music research that will enable you to contribute to academic development within your field at national and international level.
+This programme provides a professional education in music research that will enable you to contribute to academic development within your research field at national and international level.

 Full-time, 3 yr.